 The clinical diagnosis can be confirmed by the parent finding the small worms on the skin around the anus at night.
 A piece of sticky tape (Sellotape) should be placed against the anus and surrounding skin during the night and then immediately removed.
 In this way eggs can be collected and identified under a microscope.

 11-17 What are hookworms?

 Hookworms commonly occur in warm, moist climates such as northern KwaZulu-Natal and the Mozambique coast.
 With poor sanitation, hookworm eggs in the stool contaminate the soil and hatch rapidly.
 They then infect the feet of barefoot children.
 Once the skin is penetrated, hookworms behave like roundworms as they enter the bloodstream and travel via the lungs to get into the small bowel.
 The worms attach to the bowel mucosa and cause bleeding.

-- There are two types of hookworm, Ancylostoma duodenale and Necator americanus.
+- There are 2 types of hookworm, Ancylostoma duodenale and Necator americanus.

 11-18 What are the clinical features of hookworm infection?